capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 #### SSHKit

-Many of the new features in Capistrano whch relate to logging, formatting, SSH, connection management and pooling, parallism, batch execution and more are from a library that fell out of the Capistrano v3 development process.
+Many of the new features in Capistrano which relate to logging, formatting, SSH, connection management and pooling, parallelism, batch execution and more are from a library that fell out of the Capistrano v3 development process.

-[*SSHKit*][] is a lower level toolkit, a level higher than *Net::SSH*, still but lacking the roles, environments, rollbacks and other higher level features from Capistrano.
+[*SSHKit*](https://github.com/leehambley/sshkit) is a lower level toolkit, a level higher than *Net::SSH* still, but lacking the roles, environments, rollbacks and other higher level features from Capistrano.